-Complete the following steps to open a TransFuser Mounting:
+Complete the following steps to open the TransFuser Mounting:

 STEP 1.
-Open the appropriate fuse termination-compartment door and secure it with the door holder.
-See Figure 13.
+Open the appropriate fuse termination compartment door and secure it with the door holder.
+See Figure 14.
 On double-door models, the adjacent door should be closed and latched to minimize exposure.

-Figure 13.
+Figure 14.
 The termination compartment for fuses with elbows installed on 200-ampere inserts in the bushing wells.

 STEP 2.
 Using a shotgun stick, install a portable feedthru or standoff insulator on the parking stand directly above the cable guide of the elbow to be moved.
-This will ensure when the elbow is moved, the cable will not interfere with the TransFuser Mounting.
+This will ensure the cable will not interfere with the TransFuser Mounting when the elbow is moved.
 Using the shotgun stick, and following the elbow manufacturer's instructions for loadbreak operation, remove the 200-ampere loadbreak elbow (thus interrupting any load through the fuse to be removed), and move the elbow to the portable feedthru or standoff insulator.
-See Figure 14.
+See Figure 15.

-A WARNING
+WARNING

 When changing fuses, the 200-ampere interface need not be covered because it will be exposed only temporarily.
 If company operating procedures and rules require it, the interface may be covered with an insulating protective cap without a drain wire.
 A cap with a drain wire must not be used.
-Operation of the TransFuser mechanism will draw the grounded drain wire inside the medium-voltage compartment close to energized parts, which can result in a flashover and serious injury.
+Operation of the TransFuser Mounting mechanism will draw the grounded drain wire inside the component compartment close to energized parts, which can result in a flashover and serious injury.